RachelSa/hiring-engineers/answers.md

 The datadog-metrics package provides:
  - A Node.js interface for reporting metrics
- - Easy setup (no need to install the Datadog Agent)
+ - Easy setup (no need to install a Datadog Agent)
- - Aggregation
+ - Aggregation (run multiple metrics, and have datadog-metrics aggregate by key and tag)
  - Buffering (no need to send a request for each reported metric)
- - Computing histogram
+ - Histogram metrics calculation and reporting (call `histogram()` with a key and value, and have datadog-metrics calculate histogram metrics to send to Datadog)
+ - Gauge and counter metrics reporting

 ### Install and Config
 To try out datadog-metrics, start by installing the Node package `npm i datadog-metrics`.